Practice Aptitude Tests

 Why do employers use aptitude tests?

-Employers use aptitude tests due to their remarkable ability to analyze a potential worker’s profile.
-The test results are a strong predicter of how an employee will perform and fit in with the rest of the company.
-For instance, there are tests that estimate how well will a potential hire work in a team, or how strong their communication and problem-solving skills are.
+Employers use aptitude tests due to analyze a potential worker’s profile.
+The test results are a strong predictor of how an employee will perform and fit in with the rest of the company.
+For instance, there are tests that estimate how well a potential hire will work in a team, or how strong their communication and problem-solving skills are.

 Which employers use aptitude tests?